bitovi/hatchify/packages/react-rest/README.md

 export default App
 ```

-**✏️ Make sure to save the file and your browser should be automatically updated with the changes.**
+**✏️ Make sure to save the file.
+Your browser should automatically update with the changes.**

-Let's see how each part works.
-First, we need to configure react-rest to understand the data it’s loading, where it’s loading it from, and that it’s using a JSONAPI data format.
+In the following sections, we'll configure react-rest to understand the data it’s loading, where it’s loading it from, and that it’s using a JSON:API data format.

 > **Note**
-> If you noticed the duplicated GET requests in the network tab, this is because React is running in strict mode in development.
-In strict mode, React is running hooks twice to help catch bugs in our code.
+> In your Vite app, you may have noticed the duplicated GET requests in the network tab.
+This is happening because Vite runs React in strict mode in development.
+In strict mode, React is running hooks twice (hence the duplicated requests) to help catch bugs in our code.
 You can read more about it [here](https://react.dev/reference/react/StrictMode).

 <a id="configuration"></a>